 The woman's bid to expel a retired detective from a public lake took an ironic twist as she ended up having to leave herself.

-Most people don't really want to create trouble for others and prefer minding their own business, especially in a public setting.
+Most people don't want to create trouble for others and prefer minding their own business, especially in a public setting.
 But there are moments when some individuals seem to want conflict for no apparent reason.
-A retired detective, u/Country_Fence, recently shared their story on Reddit of an incident involving a lady who attempted to force them out of using a public lake because they were supposedly breaking the law.
+A retired detective, u/Country_Fence, shared their story on Reddit of an incident involving a lady who attempted to force them out of using a public lake because they were supposedly breaking the law.

 The individual starts the post by saying, "In my life, I've always made every attempt to stay on the right side of the law, as I considered hypocrisy one of the worst traits for an officer of the law to have."